Fort Worth ISD shuts down all libraries so 'catalogs can be inventoried,' district says

-FORT WORTH, Texas — The Fort Worth Independent School District has closed all of its district libraries to re-examine the books on its shelves, according to a district spokesperson.
+FORT WORTH, Texas — The Fort Worth Independent School District (FWISD) has closed all of its district libraries to re-examine books on its shelves, according to a district spokesperson.

-The district did not say specifically why the libraries needed to be inventoried, but the action comes after a July 25 board meeting where questions were raised in public comment about the content of books on the shelves in district libraries (public comment starts about 25 minutes into the board meeting).
-More than a dozen parents and concerned citizens spoke on the matter at the meeting.

-The inventory shutdown also comes ahead of a new state law that goes into effect Sept.
+A spokesperson indicated officials are reviewing material in a way they haven't before to comply with a new state law taking effect Sept.
 1.

-In the latest legislative session, Republican Rep. Jared Patterson, of Frisco, authored House Bill 900 – known as the READER Act – which was signed into law by Gov. Greg Abbott.
-It aims to keep pornographic materials away from children in the nearly 9,000 K-12 campuses in Texas.
+The House Bill 900 by Frisco Republican Rep. Jared Patterson – known as the READER Act – was signed into law by Gov. Greg Abbott.
+It aims to keep pornographic materials away from children across nearly 9,000 Texas K-12 campuses.

 Under the new law, “sexually explicit” books will be taken off shelves, and “sexually relevant” books will go through a first-of-its-kind ratings system before its made available to students and will require parental consent.